Head of the Armed Forces (New Zealand)

 Head of the Armed Forces is a position held ex officio by the monarch of New Zealand, Charles III.
 In this role, the monarch promotes and commemorates the history and service of the New Zealand Defence Force.
-The monarch also serves as the locus of fealty in the New Zealand Defence Force's oath of allegiance.
+The monarch also serves as the focus of fealty in the New Zealand Defence Force's oath of allegiance.

 While Elizabeth II was the Head of the Armed Forces, she assumed the role of colonel-in-chief for several New Zealand military units.

 The King's representative in New Zealand, the governor-general, holds the title of Commander-in-Chief and is constitutionally the supreme authority in defence matters in New Zealand.

 Commander-in-Chief

 The King's representative in New Zealand, the governor-general, is also called the Commander-in-Chief of New Zealand, and is constitutionally the supreme authority in defence matters in New Zealand.
 The title is not considered a separate position from the governor-general, with the "Governor-General and Commander-in-Chief" being considered the compounded title of the office.
 However, except in formal circumstances, only one of the titles is used, with the title of commander-in-chief being used in contexts associated with the armed forces.

 In practice, the role of the commander-in-chief is ceremonial, with the governor-general serving as a "patron of the New Zealand Defence Force".
 The governor-general exercises their authority as commander-in-chief on the advice of the minister of defence or other ministers of the New Zealand Government.
 The minister of defence is provided the power of control over the Defence Force on behalf of the Government and exercises this power through their primary military advisor, the Chief of Defence Force.